AstraZeneca/KAZU/README.md

 or download the wheel from the release page and install locally.

+## Getting the model pack

 For most functionality, you will also need the Kazu model pack.
-This is tied to each release, and can be found on the release page.
+This is tied to each release, and can be found on the [release page](https://github.com/astrazeneca/kazu/releases).
 Once downloaded, extract the archive and:

 `export KAZU_MODEL_PACK=<path to the extracted archive>`